gmelloni/transformPhenotype/README.md

 # transformPhenotype
-A normalization tool for continuous traits
+A shiny app to normalize continuous traits in GWAS

 To run it locally, you can install the **shiny** package in R, and use the function `runGithub()`